Ali-Sherazii/RagShield/README.md

 `hardened._screen()`'s `MAX_UNTRUSTED_CHUNKS=1` cap runs upstream of
 aggregation inside `robust_a002.answer()` too, so `isolate_and_aggregate`
-never sees more than one independent source through real retrieval -- `MIN_SUPPORT=2` can never actually be reached end-to-end.
+never sees more than one independent source through real retrieval, `MIN_SUPPORT=2` can never actually be reached end-to-end.
 The "attacker needs 2 independent sources to defeat robust" boundary that `robust_a002.py`'s own self-test demonstrates is real for